densify-dev/container-data-collection/single-cluster/examples/bearer-openshift/README.md

     `kubectl create -f configmap.yaml -n <namespace>`

-7. Create the pod to test the Forwarder using pod.yaml:
+7. Create the pod to test the Forwarder using `pod.yaml`:

     `kubectl create -f pod.yaml -n <namespace>`

-8. Review the log for the container.
+8. Review the log for the container

 	`kubectl logs densify -n <namespace>`